 The cost for Spells and Songs are calculated as such: Spell/Song level x 1 MP.
 (I.E. a 9th level spell will be 9 MP to cast or a 5th level song will be 5 MP to perform.)

-The maximum MP a spellcaster can spend on spells/songs using feats is their caster level divided in half, rounded up.
+The maximum MP a spellcaster can spend on spells/songs using feats is equal to the highest spell/song level they can cast/perform.
 (I.E. A 10th level Black Mage can spend up to 5 MP on a single spell.)

 Metamagic feats are applied spontaneously and do not increase the casting time of the spell, however, it will increase the MP cost.
 In order to apply a metamagic feat to a spell, the caster must be able to spend MP at the increased cost of the spell.